noidea5/noun-indexer/ProcessingUI/testdata/README.md

-This folder stores classifiers used by the Named Entity Recognizer.
+This folder stores input and output files for any section of the program.